diojin/mockingjay/docs/frameworks.md

 * 生产系统中，切记要关掉SQL语句打印

 ##### Top 10 Hibernate Performance Tuning Tips
-(1) Avoid join duplicates (AKA cartesian products) due to joins along two or more parallel to-many associations; use Exists-subqueries, multiple queries or fetch="subselect" (see (2)) instead - whatever is most appropriate in the specific situation.
+1. Avoid join duplicates (AKA cartesian products) due to joins along two or more parallel to-many associations; use Exists-subqueries, multiple queries or fetch="subselect" (see (2)) instead - whatever is most appropriate in the specific situation.
 Join duplicates are already pretty bad in plain SQL, but things get even worse when they occur within Hibernate, because of unnecessary mapping workload and child collections containing duplicates.

-(2) Define lazy loading as the preferred association loading strategy, and consider applying fetch="subselect" rather than "select" resp. "batch-size".
+2. Define lazy loading as the preferred association loading strategy, and consider applying fetch="subselect" rather than "select" resp. "batch-size".
 Configure eager loading only for special associations, but join-fetch selectively on a per-query basis.

-(3) In case of read-only services with huge query resultsets, use projections and fetch into flat DTOs (e.g. via AliasToBean-ResultTransformer), instead of loading thousands of mapped objects into the Session.
+3. `In case of read-only services with huge query resultsets`, use projections and fetch into flat DTOs (e.g. via **AliasToBeanResultTransformer**), instead of loading thousands of mapped objects into the Session.

-(4) Take advantage of HQL Bulk Update and Delete statements, as well as Insert-By-Select (supported by HQL as well).
+4. Take advantage of `HQL Bulk Update and Delete statements`, as well as `Insert-By-Select` (supported by HQL as well).

-(5) Set FlushMode to "Never" on Queries and Criteria, when flushing is not necessary at this point.
+5. Set FlushMode to "Never" on Queries and Criteria, when flushing is not necessary at this point.

-(6) Set ReadOnly to "true" on Queries and Criteria, when objects returned will never be modified.
+6. Set ReadOnly to "true" on Queries and Criteria, when objects returned will never be modified.

-(7) Consider clearing the whole Session after flushing, or evict on a per-object basis, once objects are not longer needed.
+7. Consider clearing the whole Session after flushing, or evict on a per-object basis, once objects are not longer needed.

-(8) Define a suitable value for jdbc.batch_size (resp. adonet.batch_size under NHibernate).
+8. Define a suitable value for jdbc.batch_size (resp. adonet.batch_size under NHibernate).

-(9) Use Hibernate Query-Cache and Second Level Caching where appropriate (but go sure you are aware of the consequences).
+9. Use Hibernate Query-Cache and Second Level Caching where appropriate (but go sure you are aware of the consequences).

-(10) Set hibernate.show_sql to "false" and ensure that Hibernate logging is running at the lowest possible loglevel (also check log4j/log4net root logger configuration).
+10. Set hibernate.show_sql to "false" and ensure that Hibernate logging is running at the lowest possible loglevel (also check log4j/log4net root logger configuration).

 ##### Understanding Hibernate Collection performance